 Buying a used carbon bike can be a great option to save money, but there are some pitfalls and things to be aware of before you make your decision on buying a used carbon mountain bike.

 - Second-hand bikes don’t usually come with a warranty.
-This is the same for most brands, whether they are carbon or aluminum, steel, etc. Frame and component warranties are not normally transferable to a new owner.
-However, some brands may offer a discount on broken second-hand frames and may offer new frame if it’s within a reasonable time period(2-3 years max from new).
+This is the same for most brands, whether they are carbon or aluminium, steel, etc. Frame and component warranties are not normally transferable to a new owner.
+However, some brands may offer a discount on broken second-hand frames and may offer new frames if it’s within a reasonable time period(2-3 years max from new).